Pirate radio in the United Kingdom: Political pirate radio

 Although UK pirate radio has in the main concentrated on broadcasting music not catered for by the mainstream, there has been some overt political pirate radio.
 The earliest of these was Radio Free Scotland, which hijacked the sound channels of BBC television after closedown.
 Similarly, Voice of Nuclear Disarmament would do the same for a short period in the early 1960s in London.
 In the 1970s, Radio Enoch, named after Enoch Powell, was set up by people on the right wing of the Conservative and Unionist Party to help re-elect a conservative government.
 Although Radio Enoch had vowed to return if a Labour administration was re-elected, it failed to do so after Tony Blair was elected in 1997.
 In 1982, Our Radio was broadcasting music, anarchism, and other left wing views to London.
 Our Radio once evaded arrest by setting up a dummy antenna for the Home Office to find.
 During the 1984–1985 miners' strike, Radio Arthur operated in the Nottinghamshire area.
 More recently, Interference FM was set up by a collective to broadcast during the Carnival Against Capitalism demonstration on 18 June 1999.

 Political programming has been a feature of the many black community pirate radio stations that have grown in the UK since the 1980s.
 For the likes of Galaxy Radio, part of their mission is to: "de-brainwash the black community".
-The station combines reggae and soca with robust articulation of "black empowerment against a system designed our oppress our brothers and sisters" and live phone-in discussions.
+The station combines reggae and soca with robust articulation of "black empowerment against a system designed to oppress our brothers and sisters" and live phone-in discussions.
 Genesis Radio, launched in the early 1990s, follows a similar format.
 Duwayne Brooks, councillor and friend of Stephen Lawrence who was murdered in a racist attack in 1993, has in the past urged police to work with community stations such as Genesis in order to improve "police engagement with the community" and "run our own appeals for information after incidents".
 Where black community stations have also been effective is to raise awareness and raise funds for local concerns, often where mainstream media has overlooked them.
 In 2002, Powerjam launched an appeal through one of its talk shows to raise money to save a young girl from a rare tissue disease.